npm package discovery and stats viewer.

 Integration

-Options
+UIDoc Options

-| Name | Required | Type | Description | | --- | --- | --- | --- | | blockParser | no | BlockParser | Change implementation of the parses that interprets the source and creates blocks for the UI-Doc. | | generate | no | object of functions | Functions that will generate content for the renderer. | | renderer | yes | Renderer | The renderer that should be used to generate the output. | | texts | no | object of texts | Texts used by the default generate functions |
+| Name | Required | Type | Description | | ----------- | -------- | --------------------- | ------------------------------------------------------------------ | | renderer | yes | Renderer | The renderer that generates output from the context | | blockParser | no | BlockParser | Custom parser implementation for extracting and parsing blocks | | generate | no | object of functions | Functions that generate content for the renderer | | texts | no | object of texts | Text strings used by the default generate functions |

-Texts
+Texts Options

-| Name | Description | | --------- | ----------------------------------------------------- | | copyright | Used in footer text to display copyright information. | | title | Title of your UI-Doc |
+| Name | Description | | --------- | ----------------------------------------------------- | | copyright | Used in footer text to display copyright information | | title | Title of your UI-Doc site |

-Generate functions
+Generate Functions

-| Name | Return Type | Params | Description | | --- | --- | --- | --- | | exampleTitle | string | ExampleContext | Create page title for examples | | footerText | string | | Text for the footer | | homeLink | string | | Link to the homepage (frontpage) | | logo | string | | Logo you want to display, give text, html or an svg | | menu | {active: boolean, href: string, order: number, text: string}[] | menu array, pages array | Create/manipulate the menu | | name | string | | Name of your UI-Doc | | pageLink | string | page context | Link to a page | | pageTitle | string | page context | Title of a page | | resolve | string | uri: string, context: string | Change/manipulate a uri |
+| Name | Return Type | Parameters | Description | | ------------ | ------------------------------------------------------------------------------ | ------------------------------- | ---------------------------------------------- | | exampleTitle | string | ExampleContext | Create page title for examples | | footerText | string | - | Text for the footer | | homeLink | string | - | Link to the homepage (front page) | | logo | string | - | Logo to display (text, HTML, or SVG) | | menu | {active: boolean, href: string, order: number, text: string}[] | menu array, pages array | Create or manipulate the navigation menu | | name | string | - | Name of your UI-Doc site | | pageLink | string | page context | Link to a page | | pageTitle | string | page context | Title of a page | | resolve | string | uri: string, context: string | Transform or manipulate a URI |

-// set over options
+// Set via options

 const uidoc = new UIDoc({